mcasimir/remoting/README.md

     remote:
       any_setting_you_like: Here you can define properties that will be available in 'config' struct inside rake tasks!
-      example: Below are some tipical configuration settings you may wish to define:
+      example: Below are some tipical configuration settings you may wish to define ...
       login: user@server
       dest: /var/ror/myapp
       repo: git@gitserver:myapp.git